-Software developers rely on an Integrated Development Environment (IDE), a software that combines all the tools that developers may require to write and test code.
+Software developers rely on an Integrated Development Environment (IDE).
+It is a software that combines all the tools that developers may require to write and test code.
 It usually consists of a source code editor, a compiler and a debugger, all contained in a Graphical User Interface (GUI).

-Selenium IDE is an Integrated Development Environment implanted on a Firefox extension for Selenium tests.
-Selenium tests are frameworks that are used to test software for web applications without necessarily learning the transcription language.
-It was founded in 2004 and has undergone major updates to date.
+Firefox extensions implants Selenium IDE, an Integrated Development Environment for Selenium tests.
+Selenium tests are frameworks.
+Testers used them to test software for web applications without necessarily learning the transcription language.
+Firefox creators founded it in 2004 and since then it has some major updates to date.

 What happens to Selenium IDE in Firefox 55 onwards?

 As we all know, change is the only permanent thing in life.
 Firefox, just like all other applications has undergone some updates to solve minor bugs and fixes and to improve the interface.
 The updates in the latest Firefox 55 were however so major that they affected the compatibility of the application with the Selenium IDE.

 This news came as a sharp blow to many to the global tester community since software testers used this as the main tool for automated testing.

 Changes in Firefox 55 and How They Affected Selenium IDE

 One of the updates to Firefox 55 was the introduction of the use of extensions as opposed to the existing XUL or XPCOM based add-ons.
 Firefox users use extensions to extend and modify the capabilities of a browser.
 Firefox developers build these extensions using the WebExtensions API.
 However, Selenium IDE does not base on web extensions.
 As a result, Firefox 55 could not support it as well.

 The new update made it possible for software developers to hide columns within the Network monitor, to support the HTTP header and to filter network requests.
 Hiding the columns is important to developers who aim to format the sheet.
 Hence, it displays only the relevant information.
 The HTML header is important as it displays information such as the page, links to CSS and other metadata.